KSP-KOS/KOS/_sources/math/direction.txt

      :attr:`STARVECTOR`       :struct:`Vector`    This Direction's starboard vector (z axis after rotation).
      RIGHTVECTOR              :struct:`Vector`    Alias synonym for :attr:`STARVECTOR`
      :attr:`INVERSE`          :struct:`Direction` The inverse of this direction.
+     :attr:`unary minus`      :struct:`Direction` Using the negation operator "-" on a Direction does the same thing as using the :INVERSE suffix on it.
     ========================= =================== ================================

     The :struct:`Direction` object exists primarily to enable automated steering.
 You can initialize a :struct:`Direction` using a :struct:`Vector` or a ``Rotation``. :struct:`Direction` objects represent a rotation starting from an initial point in **KSP**'s coordinate system where the initial state was looking down the :math:`+z` axis, with the camera "up" being the :math:`+y` axis.
 So for example, a :struct:`Direction` pointing along the :math:`x` axis might be represented as ``R(0,90,0)``, meaning the initial :math:`z`-axis direction was rotated *90 degrees* around the :math:`y` axis.